Prescott, AZ86301

 Property Listings — Prescott, AZ

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Prescott, AZ is 69.
-This is an increase of 10.0% from last year.
-This indicates that homes are sitting on the market longer than last year.
-The percentage of listed homes with a reduced price is 45.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Oct '25, Realtor.com reports that the median days on market for a home in Prescott, AZ is 82.
+This is a increase of 31.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 30.0%, representing a large inventory and a lot of supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change